-Blood clots (Venous Thromboembolism (VTE)) are serious.
+Blood clots (or as we in the medical world call them Venous Thromboembolism (VTE)) are serious.
 It is very important that you know how to reduce your risk of developing them from your surgery.

 There are two different kinds of blood clots: